First Year Students and Transfer Students

 Room and roommate assignments are not assigned or reassigned according to race, color, religion, national or ethnic origin, sexual orientation, age or disability.
 Assignment to a specific hall, type of room or with a specific roommate is not guaranteed.

-Students with special housing needs due to a disability should contact the SMU Disability Accommodations & Success Strategies Office (DASS) regarding their circumstances.
+Students with special housing needs including disability should contact the SMU Disability Accommodations & Success Strategies Office (DASS) regarding their circumstances.
 DASS determines eligibility for accommodation and notifies Residence Life and Student Housing.
 Whenever possible, the housing staff will work with that student in adapting the facility to meet special needs.
 Students who have questions regarding rooms modified for students with mobility, hearing and vision needs may contact RLSH for information.

 New Graduate Students